microsoft/fabrikate-definitions/portworx-manual/README.md

 > `kubectl create -f px-helpers/kafka-px-ha-sc.yaml`

-This example uses a cluster-wide secret that creates default common secret for all the encrypted volumes.
+This example uses a cluster-wide secret that creates a default common secret for access to all the encrypted volumes.

 Create a cluster wide secret in Kubernetes.

 > `kubectl -n portworx create secret generic px-vol-encryption --from-literal=cluster-wide-secret-key=<value>`

+Next wait for the 3 portworx pods to be configured and ready.
+Use this command to assign the `PX_POD` var to a portworx pod that has been successfully provisioned.

+> `PX_POD=$(kubectl get pods -l name=portworx -n kube-system -o jsonpath='{.items[0].metadata.name}') `

 Now provide Portworx the cluster wide secret key, that acts as the default encryption key for all volumes.

-> `PX_POD=$(kubectl get pods -l name=portworx -n kube-system -o jsonpath='{.items[0].metadata.name}') `

 > `kubectl exec $PX_POD -n kube-system -- /opt/pwx/bin/pxctl secrets set-cluster-key --secret cluster-wide-secret-key`